walkieq/RNN_HLS/README.md

 After we have split the LSTM layer into two sub-layers, the two can be pipelined with balanced initiation interval (II) as shown in this figure.
+As we dicussed in the last section, the optimal case is that the latency numbers of two blocks are the same.

 <img src="images/ts_pipeline06.png" width="50%">